cjsauer/genetic-sandbox/docs.md

 <a name="new_App_new"></a>

 ### new App(systems)
-Bootstraps the Genetic Sandbox application, instantiating a HexGrid and defining all systems
+Prepares the Genetic Sandbox application for bootstrapping.

 | Param | Type | Description |